halmasieh/Credit_Risk_Analysis/README.md

-While precision ("pre" column) and recall ("rec" column) are not high for the majority and minority class.
-The balanced accuracy score is 0.65.
+The precision ("pre" column) and recall ("rec" column) are not high for both the majority and minority class.
+The balanced accuracy score is 0.66.
+Compared to Naive
+Random oversampling, precision and recall for both classes have increased slightly and the F1 score for low risk is higher.
+According to the low precision and recall, this model does not perform well, but compared to the Naive Random Forest works slightly better.

 ### Undersampling